JurisProject/juris-publications/Sections/14 - Looking Forward.md

 #### Defensibility

 Before you decide to commit your time to working on an open source project, or commit to stockpiling a utility token behind that project, it is certainly worth discussing the long term prospects.
-In the blockchain space, every good idea has lots clones and forking iterations.
+In the blockchain space, every good idea has lots of clones and forking iterations.
 So, why is Juris going to win in the long term?

 #### First Mover Advantage